 Divine Omniscience and Foreknowledge

 An omniscient being must know everything.
 He must not only know all things in general but also in particular.
-Hence, he must know what an individual’s future (and present and past) is.
+Hence, he must understand an individual’s future (present and past).
 Furthermore, he must correctly know what this future is – “correct” or “true” is an inherent feature of “knowing.”
-Here then lies the notion of destiny.
+Here, then, lies the notion of destiny.
 There is a definite future for you and me that is known to God.
 All this is good and unproblematic.
 Somehow, however, some people believe that there is sufficient biblical warrant to conclude that the futures that God knows concerning every individual are also ones that he fixed or fated.
-Philosophically, some think the way to guarantee the futures that God knows is for him to oversee the happening of events.
-How does God guarantee that, say, Judas will betray Jesus?
+Philosophically, some think the way to guarantee the future that God knows is for him to oversee the events happening.
+How does God ensure that, say, Judas will betray Jesus?
 By setting determinism in motion, they claim.
 Leaving aside, for now, the pulsating circularity in the reasoning, I do not think the Bible supports this conclusion.

 Instances of divine foreknowledge often come packaged in prophecies.
-For instance, when God announced in advance to Rebekah that the older of (the posterities of) her twins shall serve the younger, or to Abraham that foreigners shall enslave his descendants for 400 years, he was exercising divine foreknowledge.
-The question at this point that we want to consider is whether in announcing these events, God was also announcing that he would cause them into being.
+For example, when God announced in advance to Rebekah that the older of (the posterities of) her twins shall serve the younger, or to Abraham that foreigners shall enslave his descendants for 400 years, he was exercising divine foreknowledge.
+At this point, we want to consider whether, in announcing these events, God was also announcing that he would cause them into being.
 Some Christians think so.
-They argue that causation is inherent to prophecies otherwise the prophesied events may not happen.
+They argue that causation is inherent to prophecies; otherwise, the prophesied events may not happen.
 If this is true, it would mean, for example, that God caused the Egyptians to enslave the Hebrews only to turn around after 400 years – we may ask what took him so long! – to punish the Egyptians for doing what they could not help doing.
-I do not think such a view is compatible with the notion of a just God.
-At the heart of the problem is a question of whether libertarian human free will can coexist with divine foreknowledge.
+I do not think such a view is compatible with a just God.
+At the heart of the problem is whether libertarian human free will can coexist with divine foreknowledge.
 Are humans genuinely free to do whatever they please (with no overriding external or divine influence) while maintaining the reality of divine foreknowledge?
 I am persuaded in the affirmative.

 Two kinds of Freewill

-The subject of freewill is an immensely dense area of study that we cannot exhaust nor need to exhaust for our purposes here.
-Freewill is closely related to freedom.
-There obviously is a limit to each person’s freedom.
-Our freedom is restricted by various things including the laws of physics and the existence of other free beings.
+The subject of free will is an immensely dense area of study that we cannot exhaust nor need to exhaust for our purposes here.
+Free will is closely related to freedom.
+There is a limit to each person’s freedom.
+Various things, including the laws of physics and the existence of other free beings, restrict our freedom.
 For instance, I am free—in the sense that nothing is stopping me—to (attempt to) fly like a bird, but I cannot because I am not equipped to do so; hence, I must settle for travels on airplanes.
-There is a slightly different sense in which my freedom is also restricted, if I must preserve it.
+There is a slightly different sense in which my freedom is restricted if I must preserve it.
 We might call this a rationality restriction.
-I am free to jump off a cliff – being fully capable to do so.
+I am free to jump off a cliff – being fully capable.
 However, so doing will effectively terminate my freedom.
 Similarly, the existence of other free beings restricts my freedom.
 For example, I am free to drive on the other side of the road.
 But once more, it is not freedom-preserving to do so.
 Hence, even though I am free to drive on the wrong side of the road, I will choose not to do that.
-In a similar vein, philosophers have distilled ways in which human wills are contingent on physiochemical laws.
+Similarly, philosophers have distilled ways human wills are contingent on physiochemical laws.
 For most of us, for instance, the strength of our wills seems to be positively correlated with how filled our bellies are.
-Fortunately, we will not have to concern ourselves with these details.
+Fortunately, we will not have to worry about these details.
 In this essay, by free will, I shall mean the denial of fatalism.
-More exactly, I shall mean: concerning future choices, the freedom to choose any of many options with no (overpowering) external or divine influence; and having chosen, the freedom to know that one could have chosen other than one in fact did.1.
+More precisely, I shall mean concerning future choices, the freedom to choose any of many options with no (overpowering) external or divine influence, and having chosen, the freedom to know that one could have chosen other than one, in fact, did.11.
 Notice that in arguing for libertarianism about free will, I am not ruling out divine or demonic influences.
 These superhuman forces can influence human decisions.
 The key point to remember is that influencing something is not the same as causing it.
 For example, consider the following vacation-planning scenario.
-Suppose that I face two choices, Kenya or South Africa.
-Let us say that I eventually go to Kenya instead of South Africa.
+Suppose that I face two choices: Kenya or South Africa.
+Let us say that I eventually went to Kenya instead of South Africa.
 It would not be that I choose Kenya because that is what God had caused me to do.
-In fact, I could have just as easily gone to South Africa instead.
+I could have just as easily gone to South Africa instead.
 My choices are open and, in a manner of speaking, never expire.
 This conception would be what philosophers call libertarian free will.
 We have already seen a different free will in association with determinism.
-It is a kind of choosing that appears to momentarily provide alternatives, but that once one commits to one choice—the one ensured by God all along—the other choices evaporate forever.
-In a manner of speaking, the other choices really never existed, and one could not have made those choices.
+It is a kind of choosing that appears to provide alternatives momentarily, but once one commits to one choice—the one ensured by God all along—the other choices evaporate forever.
+The other choices really never existed, and one could not have made those choices.
 This is a compatibilist understanding of free will.
 I emphatically deny this conception of free will in this work.

 Work Cited